Ho Chi Minh City

 3. Visiting Dam Sen Cultural Park

-Dam Sen Cultural Park is located at number 3, Hoa Binh Street, Ward 3, District 11.
-The place also has an additional entrance on Lac Long Quan Street, near Giac Vien Pagoda.
-Many visitors after visiting Giac Vien Pagoda often combine to visit Dam Sen Cultural Park as well.
+Dam Sen Park, located at 3 Hoa Binh Street, Ward 3, District 11, offers a second entrance on Lac Long Quan Street near Giac Vien Pagoda.
+Many combine visits to both attractions.

-If you want to save money by traveling to Giac Vien Pagoda by public bus, there are several buses that will pass the roads near the temple, which are buses number 145, 148 and 62.
+If you want to save money by traveling to the pagoda by public bus, there are several buses that will pass the roads near the temple, which are buses number 145, 148 and 62.
 Remember that the buses won’t be able to take you straight to Giac Vien Pagoda, you will have to walk for a while before reaching your destination.

-With a long history of more than 160 years, Giac Vien Pagoda has long become an important imprint of culture and artistic values in Ho Chi Minh City.
-The temple plays a remarkable role in the development of history and folk nature in Vietnam.
-It may not be an interesting destination, but it represents the simple yet kindly lifestyle of the ancient Vietnamese.
+With a long history of more than 160 years, the pagoda has long become an important imprint of culture and artistic values in Ho Chi Minh City.
+The pagoda plays a remarkable role in the development of history and folk nature in Vietnam.
 If you ever have the chance to visit Ho Chi Minh City, Giac Vien Pagoda is really a must-see.

 Share: